jaynetics/denormalize_fields/README.md

 User.first.posts.pluck(:first_name) # => ['Wanja', 'Wanja']
 ```

-Any validation errors of dependent records are bubbled up to the source record.
+Any validation errors in denormalized fields of dependent records are bubbled up to the source record.

 There is also a `prefix` option: